 7. Decide on the event you wish to specialize in

-As you know there are various types of cycling events, you have to find out your category (niche) in which you wish to specialize in.
+As you know there are various types of cycling events, you have to find out the category (niche) in which you wish to specialize.
 So, decide what type of cycling you like the most and what you are good at.
 A great coach will surely help you out in this situation.

 For e.g., if you are good at racing then go for time trials, criterium or stage races.
 If you are good at mountain biking then go for downhill, enduro or cross-country racing.
 Or, if you love track racing then go for sprint or pursuit races.